Retherswap/Retherswap/README.md

 # Governance
 ## What is Governance?
-The Rethereum Protocol is a public good owned and governed by RETHERS token holders.
+The Retherswap Protocol is a public good owned and governed by RETHERS token holders.

-Retherswap governance refers to the decentralized decision-making process within the Retherswap ecosystem, a prominent decentralized exchange (DEX) built on the Rethereum blockchain.
+Retherswap governance refers to the decentralized decision-making process within the Retherswap ecosystem, a prominent decentralized exchange (DEX) built on the Hypra blockchain.
 Retherswap allows users to swap various cryptocurrencies without relying on traditional intermediaries like centralized exchanges.
 Governance in the context of Retherswap involves key decisions about the protocol's development, parameters, and its future direction, all of which are determined by the community of Rethers token holders.

 ## The Retherswap Token